 I find the UNF and UNC are the most useful, followed by the B.A. threads – the metric seldom fit any old British guns.

-click here to download 3 landscape pages of the table as a pdf;- Useful thread Data
+click here to download 3 landscape pages of the table as a pdf;- thread sheet 2020

 |USEFUL GUN THREADS FOR RESTORATION WORK Copyright Tim Owen 2016|

 |AS str.
 Pipe||1/8th||0.378||27||9.606|

 |Brass threads are all 26 t.p.i. as are British Standard Cycle threads.
 Model Engineer threads are available in 40 or 32 t.p.i from 1/8 to ½ dia.|